elifnkaraca/Database-system-with-gui/README.md

 # Database system with gui

- 2
+You enter with your username and password.
-You enter with your username and password then can add, delete, update people informations via gui.
+Then you can add, delete, update people informations from SQL database via gui.